xtHuang0927/GTFS2GMNS/README.md

 ## GTFS2GMNS

 The General Transit Feed Specification [(GTFS)](https://gtfs.org/) defines a common format for public transportation schedules and associated geographic information.
 It is used by thousands of public transport providers.
 As a data conversion tool, gtfs2gmns, can directly convert the GTFS data to node, link, and agent files in the [GMNS](https://github.com/zephyr-data-specs/GMNS) format.
-In addition, this tool can merge the transit network into the road network which is obtain by Open Street Map via [OSM2GMNS](https://github.com/jiawei92/OSM2GMNS).
+In addition, this tool can merge the transit network into the road network which is obtained from Open Street Map via [OSM2GMNS](https://github.com/jiawei92/OSM2GMNS).

+The python code is developed based on the C++ version in NeXTA data hub, which is supported by the FHWA research project titled: "the Effective Integration of Analysis, Modeling, and Simulation Tools, AMS Data Hub Concept of operations".
+With external link to https://www.fhwa.dot.gov/publications/research/operations/13036/004.cfm and https://github.com/asu-trans-ai-lab/nexta.

 ## Installation

+GTFS2GMNS has been published on [PyPI](https://pypi.org/project/gtfs2gmns/), and can be installed using:

 ```python
 pip install gtfs2gmns